-For a primer on how to choose the best mirrorless camera, scroll to the bottom of the page where we’ve put together a quick explainer section – our DSLR vs mirrorless guide may be useful if you’re not all that sure what a mirrorless camera is or why you might choose one.
+This guide consists of the best mirrorless cameras we’ve reviewed, at all price points, including beginner, enthusiast and professional models.
+We have a primer on how to choose the right camera for you at the bottom of this page, and you can also check out our DSLR vs mirrorless guide if you’re not sure which type is right for you.
 Conversely, if you’re looking for something more advanced, we have a dedicated guide to the best full-frame mirrorless cameras.

 The best mirrorless cameras – our quick list

-Want to cut to the chase?
-Here’s the quick list of all our picks of the best mirrorless cameras you can buy, from beginner options to top-end pro shooters…
+Here’s are our picks of the best mirrorless cameras you can buy, from beginner options to top-end pro shooters…

 The best mirrorless cameras for beginners: